AlephAlpha/rlifesrc/tui/README_en.md

 The program is based on David Bell's [lifesrc](https://github.com/DavidKinder/Xlife/tree/master/Xlife35/source/lifesearch) and Jason Summers's [WinLifeSearch](https://github.com/jsummers/winlifesearch/), using [an algorithm invented by Dean Hickerson](https://github.com/DavidKinder/Xlife/blob/master/Xlife35/source/lifesearch/ORIGIN).

 Compared to WinLifeSearch, rlifesrc is still slower, and lacks many important features.
 But it supports non-totalistic Life-like and Generations rules.
-Supports for Generations rules are experimental.

 This is the command-line tool and the TUI.
 There is also a [web app using WebAssembly](https://github.com/AlephAlpha/rlifesrc/tree/master/web).